jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+-- might actually not be that hard to allow landscape front

+- actually use Typescript :-)
 - consider PWA -- why is dev tools showing installation probs related to icons?
 They are there...
 Path issue?
 Prob not issue with actual file but can check
 - CLS is being caused by at lease these, so think man, think:
   (if initial font is better sized to match loaded font, then won't flex...
 Obvi caching is the way, but first load... )